zenjob/meridian/README.md

 Meridian is an MMM framework that enables advertisers to set up and run their own in-house models.
 Meridian helps you answer key questions such as:

-*   How did the marketing channels drive my sales (or other KPI)?
+*   How did the marketing channels drive my revenue or other KPI?
 *   What was my marketing return on investment (ROI)?
 *   How do I optimize my marketing budget allocation for the future?